SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

 1. If the status is `mandatory`, then an image with the name given via `name` MUST be present.
 2. If the status is `recommended`, then an image with the name given via `name` SHOULD be present.
-3. If an image by the name given is present, then its `image_source` property (as described in the [Image Metadata standard](scs-0102-v1-image-metadata.md)) MUST start with one of the prefixes given via `source`.
+3. Regardless of the status:
-   Note that this is enforced regardless of the status.
+   if an image with the name given is present, then its `image_source` property (as described in the [Image Metadata standard](scs-0102-v1-image-metadata.md)) MUST start with one of the prefixes given via `source`.

 ### Image specification, class of images